Skip to content

 The worry has real institutional weight behind it.
 In 2023 and 2024, both the FDA and the European Medicines Agency opened formal safety reviews into reports of suicidal ideation among GLP-1 users.
 Headlines ran.
 Patients panicked.
 Prescribers fielded calls.

 Both agencies closed those reviews.
 Neither found a causal link.
-But the question didn't go away โ€” it just got more specific.
-Not "does Ozempic cause suicide?" but "what is this drug doing to my mood, my motivation, my relationship with food and pleasure and the general texture of being alive?"
+But the question didn't go away.
+It just got sharper.
+Not "does Ozempic cause suicide?" โ€” but "what is this drug doing to my mood, my motivation, my relationship with food and pleasure and the general texture of being alive?"

 "Food noise" โ€” the first thing people notice